Shivkra/Attax/README.md

 3. Do 'npm install dotenv --save' and create ".env" file at the root level of smart-contract.
 4. Change `API_URL`(create an account in Alchemy, generate an api key there, then copy and paste the https link) and `PRIVATE_KEY`(get it from your web3 wallet like metamask) in the "hardhat.config.js".
 5. Make sure solidity version is same in all files, otherwise you will get error.
 6. Do 'npx hardhat compile', after that do 'npx hardhat run scripts/deploy.js --network polygon_mumbai'.
-After successful deployment you will get 'Contract deployed to: 0x13D5939cbE332A8173d54405d091FF687714F367' on the console.
+After successful deployment you will get a message like 'Contract deployed to: 0x13D5939cbE332A8173d54405d091FF687714F367' on the console.
 7. Now copy and save the deployed contract address safely.
 Also don't close the code editor, we will use it in our frontend part.

 ### Front-end